ATOMVS/Goldman-Sachs-Virtual-Engineering-Program/Task 1 - Crack Leaked Password Database/README.md

-our job is to crack as many passwords as possible with available tools (e.g. use Hashcat).
+Our job is to crack as many passwords as possible with available tools (e.g. use Hashcat).
 Here are your Task instructions:

 Review the links provided in the additional resources (section 4) below to gain a background understanding of password cracking